transcom/mymove-docs/docs/tools/docusaurus/redocusaurus.md

 ### Updating the Docusaurus configuration

-Once you have these repositories cloned locally, you will need to edit the `documentation.config.js` file to leverage the `spec:` property instead of the `specUrl` property.
+Once you have these repositories cloned locally, you will need to edit the `documentation.config.js` file to have the local copy of compiled Swagger files rather than pointing to the raw GitHub URL for the default branch.

 The Git patch below shows what these changes would look like locally.
-The main thing to consider here is the location of the Swagger specification.
+The important thing to consider here is the location of the Swagger specification.
 In the example below, it is relative to the `transcom/mymove-docs` repository.

 ```diff title="Updates to specification paths" {9,10,14,15}
 diff --git a/docusaurus.config.js b/docusaurus.config.js